slab-cmu/slab-cmu.github.io/_s20-11830/assignments/hw1.md

 Bias with respect to class labels
 ----
 In this assignment you implemented an approach for identifying associations between unigrams and identity labels in a corpus.
-You can similarly investigate whether identity words (and closely related words via e.g. embedding similarity) have some correlation with *class labels* in text classification tasks, such as [sentiment analysis](https://nlp.stanford.edu/sentiment/index.html) or [opinion mining](https://mpqa.cs.pitt.edu/).
+You can similarly investigate whether identity words (and closely related words via e.g. embedding similarity) have some correlation with *class labels* in text classification tasks, such as [sentiment analysis](https://nlp.stanford.edu/sentiment/index.html).
 Discuss your results.
 What are possible implications of such bias for downstream uses of such a classifier?
 Are there certain model designs that might be more susceptible to such correlations than others?

 Association measures
 ----